Crois Chill Daltain

 In the days of the Celtic monks of Iona Saint John, the beloved foster-son, was deeply loved and teachings followed.
 The way of following St John is rooted in “the School of John”.
 A school of teachings that is traced by scholars back to the second Century writings of Saint Irenaeus of Lyon, who received mentoring and teaching from Polycarp of Smyrna who knew and followed the disciple of Jesus, Saint John.

-Crois Chill Daltain is said to be built by monks from Iona in the style of the Pict stone-masons, it is a remarkable stone cross.
-Each face tells tales of resurrection power of the cross; the front face of this mono-lithic high cross uses Pictish Pagan imagery pointing to an afterlife—symbolized by the snake—with Ìosa Crìost (Jesus Christ), while the opposite face is rich in biblical imagery.
+Crois Chill Daltain is said to be built by monks from Iona with the mastery of the Pict stone-masons, it is a remarkable 8th-century mono-lithic high stone cross.
+Each face tells tales of resurrection power of the cross.
+Upon the front of this cross facing west the Pict saw their indigenous Pict imagery of the snake symbolising the afterlife respectfully placed on the cross silently pointing to the resurrected Christ.
+In the Book of Kells, produced around the year 800, the snake was commonly used as a symbol for Christ’s resurrection from the dead.

 Explore a Digital 3D image of Crois Chill Daltain